Family law during COVID-19

 The guidance is clear that public health restrictions could not be used as an excuse to ignore a court order and that existing orders should be complied with as much as possible in the circumstances.
 However, parents should always make decisions in the best interests of the child involved, particularly if the child has a compromised immune system.

 The best outcome for children is for parents to contact each other to set out their concerns and suggest ideas for practical solutions that can be put in place.
 Any changes to existing court orders should be documented in a text or email so that there is a written record for future reference.

 If matters can still not be agreed, the parties should try mediation.
 Mediation is not relationship counselling.

-Family mediation is a free service which helps separating couples and parents whose relationship has broken down to negotiate their own agreement.
+Family mediation is a service which helps separating couples and parents whose relationship has broken down to negotiate their own agreement.
 With mediation you will be helped to make your own decisions that suit your circumstances.
 If you decide to go to court it will be a judge who will ultimately make these decisions.

-The Family Mediation Service is a service provided by the Legal Aid Board.
+The Family Mediation Service is a free service provided by the Legal Aid Board.
 It provides face-to-face mediation and online mediation through its national network of family law mediation service offices.
 Details of how to make an appointment and the contact details of each office are available at legalaidboard.ie.

 Family mediation is also available privately.
 A mediator may charge in a variety of ways, such as an hourly rate, day rate or flat rate.
 Contact details of family law mediation solicitors are available on lawsociety.ie and the Mediator's Institute of Ireland website mii.ie.